winkjs/wink-sentiment/CONTRIBUTING.md

 Thank you for taking time to contribute.
 We are delighted to receive contributions from the community.
 For wink every contribution matters — whether you are reporting a **bug**, posting a **question**, submitting a **pull request** or updating the **documentation**.

+## Getting Started
+1. Fork the repository from github
+2. Develop your code changes
+3. Ensure that the API is properly documented
+4. Capture the logic in comments
+4. Ensure proper linting via  `npm run pretest`
+5. Run tests using `npm run test`
+6. Make sure coverage either stays at the current levels or improves
+7. Commit your changes in compliance with commit guidelines
+8. Push to your fork
+9. Sign the CLA if you are contributing for the first time
+10. Finally, submit a pull request.

 ## Code of Conduct
 By contributing, you are expected to uphold [wink’s code of conduct](CODE_OF_CONDUCT.md).
 In essence, each one of us should: